antonioken22/dragoncity-bot/README.md

 # dragoncity-bot

 A Dragon City (Windows Desktop) Bot that automates mundane tasks.
-Works great with 1080p desktop resolution.
+Works only with 1920x1080p desktop resolution.

 ## Demo Video